The Overview

 VICCIR was founded in 2015 by Adrienne Carter and Linda McLagan.
 In more than fifteen years of service abroad as a psychotherapist, trainer and supervisor, Adrienne Carter witnessed the devastating effects of displacement and trauma on the human spirit.
 Upon return to her Victoria home, Carter was determined to create a safe haven for those immigrants and refugees on Vancouver Island who had lived similar experiences in their countries of origin and were suffering the impact of trauma.
 The organization has grown substantially over the last 10 years and continues on it's mandate of offering mental health services to immigrants and refugees who have suffered war, displacement, torture or other traumatic situations.

-VICCIR's Mandate
+VICCIR's Mission

 VICCIR's Programs & Services